TausifIqbal/multicycle_datapath_for_risc_v_processor/README.md

 # multicycle_datapath_for_risc_v_processor

-This is datapath for risv_V_processort in which each instruciton takes five cycle for completion.
+This is datapath for risv_V_processor in which each instruction takes five cycle for completion.

 Instructions which can be given are